Sexual Health: Frequently Asked Questions

 Is using a condom the male or female's responsibility?

 The recommendation for using a condom or other protective barrier during sexual activity is the responsibility of BOTH partners.
-Regardless of who actually wears the condom (there are females condoms, too), communication about sexual activity as well as sexual history should ideally occur well before the initiation of any sexual act.
+Regardless of who actually wears the condom (there are female condoms, too), communication about sexual activity as well as sexual history should ideally occur well before the initiation of any sexual act.
 There are many variables to discuss depending upon the relationship, but both partners should make their needs, desires, opinions, and decisions known to the other person before engaging in sexual activity.

 What brands of condoms are available at the HERC?